splunk/public-o11y-docs/get-started/service-description.rst

 Splunk Observability Cloud provides software and APIs that allow you to ingest data from your on-premises infrastructure, applications, user interfaces, cloud services, servers, network devices, and more.
 Splunk Observability Cloud provides guided setups that help you install and configure OpenTelemetry instrumentation.
 See :ref:`get-started-get-data-in` for more information.

 .. note::
-   All editions of Splunk Observability Cloud include Log Observer Connect, which let you analyze logs you've ingested to Splunk Cloud Platform at no additional cost.
+   All editions of Splunk Observability Cloud include Log Observer Connect, which let you analyze logs you've ingested to Splunk Cloud Platform and Splunk Enterprise at no additional cost.
 See :ref:`lo-connect-landing` for more information.

 Splunk OpenTelemetry Collector
 -----------------------------------------------------------